=

 Adopting mindful eating habits such as eating slowly, avoiding overeating, and identifying emotional triggers can positively impact digestion and symptom management.
 These habits promote better digestion, prevent discomfort, and help break unhealthy eating cycles.

-Last Updated on 22/04/2025 by Admin Understanding the Crucial Role of Hearing Health in Daily…
+Last Updated on 03/06/2025 by Admin Understanding the Factors Leading to Hearing Loss in Athletes…